andersy005/self-driving-car-nd/Project4-Advanced-Lane-Lines/Advanced_Lane.md

         return h_binary
 ```

-Again, later on, we will discuss how the **ImageFilters** module will filter the images differently based on the images' statistics that we will explain in section 3.2.3.5, Image Analysis.
+Again, later on, we will discuss how the **ImageFilters** module will filter the images differently based on the images' statistics that we will explain in section 2.2.3.5, Image Analysis.

 We applied a threshold of (50, 100) for **Hue** and (88, 190) for **Saturation** to get this image where **Hue** is in the blue color channel and **Saturation** is in the red color channel:

 These two filters appears to be mutually exclusive.
 The filter created by using thresholding against the **Hue** color channel can be used to mask out the white background.
 The filter created by thresholding against the **Saturation** color channel can be used for finding the yellow lane lines.
-In practice, this works quite well, even against test1 image's nasty yellow lane line against its white concrete bridge background using this filter:

 ##### 2.2.3.4 Filter Combinations
 As can be seen from the previous set of filters, not a single one of them can produce the lane line isolation that we would like to achieve.
 However, in combination, they very well may!
 Below was the first iteration of the filter combination we attempted for the Project video.
 The **ImageFilters** module uses this combination at the beginning: